All Episodes

 They know there's a lot of hatred.

-Why are we bailing them?
+Why are we bailing them yet?

 Okay, fine.

-So you see how they do it.
+So you see how they do it?

-They pick targets they know or think a majority of Americans will support the action against, but then folks, the principle is set, and the power is then exercised, and it's never surrendered.
+They pick targets they know or think a majority of Americans will support the action against.

 Have you thought this through?